Laudenbach Periodontics & Dental Implants

 The lingual frenum connects your tongue to the floor of the mouth.
 A short or tight lingual frenulum restricts tongue movement, a condition commonly called tongue tie.
 This restriction affects how you eat, speak, and maintain oral hygiene.
 Buccal frenums connect your cheeks to your gums on the sides of your mouth and can cause similar issues when positioned improperly.

 Problems develop when frenums attach too high on the gums or pull with excessive force.
 The constant tension on gum tissue can lead to recession, exposing tooth roots and increasing sensitivity.
-Children may struggle with proper speech development, while older children and adults experience difficulty eating certain foods or pronouncing specific sounds.
+Children may struggle with proper speech development, while older children and adults experience difficulty eating certain foods or pronouncing specific sounds clearly.

 When You Need a Frenectomy